You Ought to be in Pictures - Why Visual Strategy is Key for Social Commerce

 Kibo merchant Title Nine’s #MyT9 hashtag campaign showcases customers’ outdoor recreation stories, reinforcing the brand’s identity and demonstrating the utility of its products.

 Understand the legal issues behind visual content.
 With increased usage of user-contributed snapshots, candid video and live streaming comes a new raft of privacy and intellectual-property concerns.
 Merchants should ensure that new initiatives around image content follow best practices that include updates to their privacy policy, explicitly stating how user-submitted content might be reused and prominently featuring contest rules that are concise and easy to read.
 Third-party user-generated content tools such as TINT and Chute offer automated solutions for locating and seeking permission to reuse content; merchants can also manually request to repost items when in doubt.
-Merchants should also research and adhere to any existing industry standards, such as the Code of Best Practices in Fair Use for online video and the Internet Advertising Bureau’s guidelines for digital video.
+Merchants should also research and adhere to any existing industry standards.

 How are you maximizing the visual impact of social networks?